HongyiDuanmu26/deep-learning-paper-reading/Notes/cosmos3.md

 <img width="1921" height="1285" alt="image" src="https://github.com/user-attachments/assets/36158fa8-1a6f-4414-ab4d-0206ac536c16" />

-The authors proposed one schema that: the input sentence consists of two parts, one is auto-regressive subsequence and a diffusion subsequence.
+The authors proposed one schema that the input sentence consists of two parts, one is auto-regressive subsequence and a diffusion subsequence.
 Auto-regressive subsequence contains language tokens as well as video and image tokens embedded by the ViT encoder.
 Diffusion subsequence follows the AR subsequence and contains video and image tokens from the VAE encoder, as well as audio and action tokens.
 For any given task, we apply the same format to arrange these tokens: (1) autoregressive tokens are placed before diffusion tokens; (2) within the diffusion subsequence, for each modality, clean conditioning tokens are